ctti-clinicaltrials/aact-admin/README.md

 bundle exec rake db:migrate
 ```
 Go into your .bash_profile and uncomment only the section for aact-admin Rails.env = test

 Return to the command line

 ```bash
 bundle exec rake db:create RAILS_ENV=test
 bundle exec rake db:migrate RAILS_ENV=test
 ```

-It assumes you have a machine equipped with Ruby, Postgres, etc. If not, set up
-your machine with [this script].

 ## Importing studies from clinicaltrials.gov